 The pace differences within the group meant Miriam, Dan and I arrived at Morrison Footbridge and the highway first at 15:00.
 16.7 km in 7 hours.
 There we found Sam and Rosina who had been waiting 40 minutes for a hitch.
 Almost immediately we all got picked up by a couple, Batu and Lily, from Istanbul touring NZ in a camper van.
 They dropped us off 20km down the road in Arthur’s Pass Village.

-By 19:00, I had a motel room in Christchurch.
-Ribeye steak, duck fat roast potatoes and salad followed by cheese cake and sorbet for dinner!
+By 19:00, I had a room in Christchurch (Merivale) at the Carlton Mill Hotel.
+Rib-eye steak, duck fat roast potatoes and salad followed by cheese cake and sorbet for dinner next door at the Carlton Bar!
 A day with end to end contrasts.

 3 thoughts on “Kiwi Hut to Morrison Footbridge”

 Richard.
 We are soooo disappointed that you reached Christchurch before you did.
 We were banking on meeting up with you again on your way south.
 Still time; what are your plans now